carflor/movieReviewer/README.md

 2. Clone down this repo

+3. Get into the repo by running```cd movieReviewer``` in your terminal

-3. Then install the library dependencies.
+4. Then install the library dependencies.
 Run in your terminal:

 ```bash
 npm install
 ```

-4. Run `npm start` in your terminal.
+5. Run `npm start` in your terminal.

-5. Go to `http://localhost:3000/` in your browser and you should see the page!
+6. Go to `http://localhost:3000/` in your browser and you should see the page!

-6. When ready to quit hit `ctrl + c` in your terminal to stop the server.
+7. When ready to quit hit `ctrl + c` in your terminal to stop the server.

 ## GIFS